 The Perky Pompadour

-The pompadour was a bold and classic style during the 1980s, and it’s a perfect option for prom if you want to make a statement.
-This hairstyle is characterized by voluminous bangs that are swept upward and backward, creating height and dramatic flair.
-You can pair the pompadour with a curly or straight texture depending on your style preferences.
-This look was favored by celebrities of the time and adds an air of sophistication with a fun, retro twist—perfect for a glamorous prom night.
+The pompadour was a daring and traditional fashion of the 1980s, and a perfect choice of what to wear to a prom in case you want to impress everyone.
+This is a type of hairstyle that has very thick bangs on the forehead that are swept upward and behind giving it a height and dramatic effect.
+The pompadaour is compatible with a curly texture or straight texture as per your style choice.
+This was the style celebrities of the day preferred and it puts a touch of fancy with a kind of retro feel therefore suitable to a glamorous prom night.

 Feathered Layers